Before your Hearing

 You will be given a pack containing useful information, for example, leaflets explaining all about Children’s Hearings and children’s rights.
 This is called a Pre-Hearing pack.

-- All About Me form – you can fill this in to give your views to the Hearing.
+- Hearing About Me Form – you can fill this in to give your views to the Hearing.

 - All about Children’s Hearings – a leaflet with lots of useful information about Children’s Hearings, like why you have to go to one, and who will be there.